Prepidil Side Effects

 Applies to dinoprostone topical: vaginal gel/jelly, vaginal insert extended release, vaginal suppository, vaginal tampon

-Along with its needed effects, dinoprostone topical (the active ingredient contained in Prepidil) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, dinoprostone topical (the active ingredient contained in Prepidil) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking dinoprostone topical:Less common or rare
+If any of the following side effects occur while taking dinoprostone topical, check with your doctor immediately:Less common or rare

 - Fast or slow heartbeat